sullof/shardjs/README.md

 		do_something(key);
 	});

-If you don't explicitly declare a key type Shard assumes that you use a default $DEF type, that has the numberic value 3843 (the bigger available).
+If you don't explicitly declare a key type Shardjs assumes that you use a default $DEF type, that has the numberic value 3843 (the bigger available).

 The command